 He added that history was full of examples where the opposition to such laws had failed.
-In a series of tweets, Mr Prasad said many Muslim women had met him and requested for a stringent penal provision against the practice of "talaq-e-biddat
+In a series of tweets, Mr Prasad said many Muslim women had met him and requested for a stringent penal provision against the practice of "talaq-e-biddat" or instant triple talaq.

 "Many major Islamic countries have done away with this practice.
 Why should a secular country like India not abolish it?" he asked.